Skip to content

 Your digestive system is the gatekeeper of your absorption.
 An intestine in a state of chronic inflammation, a weakened intestinal mucosa (commonly called leaky gut), or an impoverished microbiota significantly reduce your body's ability to absorb any nutrient, whether it comes from food or supplements.

-Studies cited by USANA and several publications in pharmacokinetics confirm that the health status of the digestive system directly influences absorption.
+Several publications in pharmacokinetics confirm that the health status of the digestive system (chronic inflammation, intestinal permeability, dysbiosis) directly influences nutrient absorption.
 If you have frequent digestive problems (bloating, irregular transit, food sensitivities), it is not the supplement that is ineffective.
 It is the delivery channel that is compromised.
 In this case, treating intestinal health first, for example with probiotics or prebiotics, can transform the effectiveness of all your other supplements.

 3. The Timing of Taking Is Inappropriate